 Box 1: Self-Attestation of No Asset Transfers in New Jersey

-Under a Section 1115 demonstration waiver, New Jersey eliminates state review and instead allows applicants with income below the federal poverty level seeking LTSS to self-attest that they had no asset transfers during the five-year look-back period.
-The look-back period delays the date of Medicaid eligibility for applicants who transferred assets for less than fair market value, which instead could have been used to meet LTSS needs.
+Under a Section 1115 demonstration waiver, New Jersey eliminates state review and instead allows applicants with income below the federal poverty level applying for Medicaid LTSS to self-attest that they had no asset transfers during the five-year look-back period.
+The look-back period delays the date of Medicaid eligibility for applicants who transferred assets for less than fair market value, which instead could have been used to pay for LTSS needs.
 New Jersey conducted electronic asset verification of randomly selected applications in 2015 and 2016, and found a 0% error rate on these sampled self-attestations, concluding that “the often burdensome five year lookback process can be safely eliminated for many low-income applicants.”

 Nearly all states (50 of 51 responding) are using electronic asset verification systems (AVS).
 Among these states, most (43) are using AVS for all non-MAGI pathways with an asset test, while the remainder use AVS only for some non-MAGI pathways with an asset test.
 The benefits of electronic AVS most frequently cited by states include reduced burden on applicants/enrollees (37 states), faster eligibility determinations (22 states), and reduced burden on state staff (17 states).
 The challenges of electronic AVS most frequently cited by states include results not being available in real time (38 states), lack of financial institution participation (30 states), uncertainty about whether system reports complete information on all countable assets (16 states), and system is expensive to use (7 states).
-Four states volunteered that AVS identified unreported assets, while one state (MN) noted that AVS identified an account that the applicant did not report, with a balance greater than $0, and which resulted in a determination of ineligibility in less than one percent of cases.
+Four states volunteered that AVS identified unreported assets.

 Box 2: State Option to Provide Continuous Eligibility for Non-MAGI Enrollees